 Street Numbers.
-All building signs should have their assigned street address shown in a prominent location to facilitate general wayfinding and 911 emergency response.
-Multi-tenant structures should have one street number on the identification sign.
-As a general rule, the size of the street numbers should be proportional to the lettering on the sign.
+All building signs shall have their assigned street address shown in a prominent location to facilitate general wayfinding and 911 emergency response.
+Multi-tenant structures shall have one street number on the identification sign.
+As a general rule, the size of the street numbers shall be proportional to the lettering on the sign.